Wayfinding Signage & New Banners

 The Small Town Design and Promotion committees will be working on a final prototype to attract visitors and provide directions to historic downtown Hayesville.

 The committees have also worked on new banner designs and a downtown map for walking and cycling trails.

 STMS/HHI Board members discussed options for new downtown banners at their February 2018 meeting with a presentation from Tony Wiegold, owner of Signs Fast.

 Banner designs have now been finalized.
 There are a limited number available and examples can be seen around downtown.
 Businesses and individuals are encouraged to stop by HHI next to the Post Office to view a sample with the final coloring and detail, complete an application form, customize as required and choose a location.

-In addition to new wayfinding signs and banners, a vintage, custom wood sign will be restored, refinished and relocated on Hwy 64 Bus close to the Old Jail Museum.
+In addition to new wayfinding signs and banners, a vintage, custom wood sign will be restored, refinished and relocated on Hwy 64 Bus on approach to downtown across the street from the Quanassee Trail entry below the Old Jail Museum.
 STMS/HHI volunteers will complete the project.

 Information about these downtown projects is available at the HHI Exhibit.
 If you would like to support these projects, a donation can be made using a PayPal Account or Credit Card.

 Please consider a donation to help the Wayfinding Signage project get underway.